GAN Inversion: A Survey: GAN Inversion Methods

 \textbf{Unsupervised Setting.} The supervised setting would introduce bias into the experiment since the sampled codes and synthesized images used as supervision are different in each sampling and may lead to different discoveries of interpretable directions~\cite{shen2021closedform}.
 It also severely restricts a range of directions that existing approaches can discover, especially when the labels are missing.
 Furthermore, the individual controls discovered by these methods are typically entangled, affecting multiple attributes, and are often nonlocal.
 Thus, some methods~\cite{voynov2020latent,lu2020discovery,eric2020GANSpace,cherepkov2020navigating} aim to discover interpretable directions in the latent space in an unsupervised manner, \ie, without the requirement of paired data.
 For example, Härkönen~\etal~\cite{eric2020GANSpace} create interpretable controls for image synthesis by identifying important latent directions based on PCA applied in the latent or feature space.
-The obtained principal components correspond to certain attributes, and the selective application of the principal components allows for the control of features.
-Jahanian~\etal~\cite{jahanian2020steerability} optimize trajectories (both linear and nonlinear, as shown in Figure~\ref{fig:walk}) in a self-supervised manner.
-Taking the linear walk $\ww$ as an example, given an inverted source image $G(\z)$, they learn $\ww$ by minimizing the following function:
+The obtained principal components correspond to certain attributes, and the selective application of the principal components allows for the control of many image attributes.
+This method is considered as ``unsupervised'' since the directions can be discovered by PCA without using any labels.
+Manual intervention and supervision are required to annotate these directions to the target operations and to which layers they should be applied to.
+In contrast, Jahanian~\etal~\cite{jahanian2020steerability} optimize trajectories (both linear and nonlinear) in a self-supervised manner.
+Taking the linear walk $\ww$ as an example, given an inverted source image $G(\z)$, they learn $\ww$ as